lpomfrey/django-staticpreprocessor/docs/usage.rst

 static files.

-Processors can be specified in the ``STATIC_PREPROCESSORS_PROCESSORS`` setting as either dotted-paths, or otherwise, e.g.:
+Processors can be specified in the ``STATIC_PREPROCESSORS_PROCESSORS`` setting as either dotted-paths, or otherwise, if a tuple or list is given it will be taken as the dotted path to the processor and a dictionary of keyword arguments, e.g.:
 ::

     from staticpreprocessor.contrib.processors.less import LessProcessor